2021 Liga 3 Special Region of Yogyakarta

-The 2021 Liga 3 Special Region of Yogyakarta (also known as Liga 3 MS Glow For Men PSSI Yogyakarta for sponsorship reason) will be the fourth season of Liga 3 Special Region of Yogyakarta as a qualifying round for the national round of the 2021–22 Liga 3.
+The 2021 Liga 3 Special Region of Yogyakarta (also known as Liga 3 MS Glow For Men PSSI Yogyakarta for sponsorship reason) was the fourth season of Liga 3 Special Region of Yogyakarta as a qualifying round for the national round of the 2021–22 Liga 3.

 Sleman United were the defending champion.

 Teams

-There are 15 teams participated in the league this season.
+The league consisted of fifteen teams.

 First round

 Group A

 All matches were held at the Dwi Windu Stadium, Bantul Regency.

 Group B

 All matches were held at the Kridosono Stadium, Yogyakarta.

 Group C

 All matches were held at the Tridadi Stadium, Sleman Regency.

 Second round

 Group X

 All matches were held at the Kridosono Stadium, Yogyakarta.

 Group Y

 All matches were held at the Dwi Windu Stadium, Bantul Regency.